ben-marshall/riscv-multi-cycle/docs/arch/registers.md

 ---
 layout: default
-title: Register Aliases | RISCV Single Cycle
+title: Register Aliases | RISCV Multi Cycle
 ---

 This page Details the general purpose registers of the RISCV architecture.